Diet trends – a crucial part of New Years’ resolutions. Read this before you embark on another New Year, New Me.

-As you know, I don’t like many diets or trends, but here are a few that I can get behind!
+As you know, I don’t like many diet trends, but here are a few that I can get behind!

 1) Diets that Double Down on Nutrients

-Some of my favourite nutrient-dense & less restrictive diets include Mediterranean, DASH, Nordic, MIND, and the anti-inflammatory diet.
-None of these diets are particularly new except the MIND diet.
+Some of my favourite nutrient-dense & less restrictive diets include Mediterranean, DASH, Nordic, MIND and the Portfolio diet.
+None of these diets are particularly new, except for the MIND diet.

-Mediterranean: It is the traditional diet of Italy, France, Greece, and Spain, so there is no exact list of which food is included in the diet due to regional variations.
+- Mediterranean: It is the traditional diet of Italy, France, Greece, and Spain, so there is no exact list of which food is included in the diet due to regional variations.
+Some commonalities include plants, healthy fats and small amounts of meat and red wine.

-DASH: It stands for Dietary Approaches to Stop Hypertension.
-Not only does it encourage foods to reduce sodium intake and foods that increase your potassium intake, which both help reduce blood pressure.
+- DASH: It stands for Dietary Approaches to Stop Hypertension.
+It emphasizes foods to reduce sodium intake and increase your potassium intake, which both help reduce blood pressure.

-MIND: It stands for Mediterranean-DASH Intervention for Neurodegenerative Delay, and it is a combination of the Mediterranean & DASH diet.
+- MIND: It stands for Mediterranean-DASH Intervention for Neurodegenerative Delay, and it is a combination of the Mediterranean & DASH diet.
 The goal is to delay cognitive decline and reduce dementia.
+Check out our other blog on nutrition for mental health.

 Many of the diets that emphasize nutrient-rich foods have also been shown to improve PCOS.
 For more information on the best PCOS diet or to get a free PCOS meal plan, check out our other blog here!

-This could include vegetarianism or veganism, but there are some new plant-centric diets on the block:
+This could include vegetarianism or veganism, but there are some new plant-centric diet trends on the block:

 The trend of plant-centric eating has given way to a plethora of alternatives to meat.
 For example, here’s my take on a plant-based egg alternative: JUST egg – a plant-based egg alternative made from mung beans.